DanBeladev/cocktail-store-zoominfo-web-app/README.md

 Dan Beladev - danbeladev@gmail.com - *Home Assignment - ZoomInfo*

-This app is written in Angular 9 and it simulates a liquor store which you can purchase liquor through your PayPal account using the PayPal sandbox API.
+This app is written in Angular 9 & NodeJS and it simulates a liquor store which you can purchase liquor through your PayPal account using the PayPal sandbox API.

 ## Getting Started